Franknsten/MidnightARG/readme.md

 ![Gif in inspect element](gif_name.jpg)

-Talian here is a reference to Discord user Talian, who was the first to find the metadata in fire.mp4 and alert the chat
+Talian here is a reference to Discord user Talian, who was the first to find the metadata in fire.mp4 and alert the chat.
+The team behind the ARG are known to monitor the Discord, explaining the inclusion of this.

 ![Talian finds the metadata](talian_discord_message.jpg)